Consensys/orion/README.md

 In order to be compatible with the original Haskell Constellation, the lib sodium library has been used to provide the encryption primitives.

-In order to use thi, you will first need to install lib sodium on your machine.
+In order to use this, you will first need to install lib sodium on your machine.

 mac:
 `brew install libsodium`